 A couple of years ago, I had enjoyed a stay in a Grand Hyatt standard king room.
 For this stay, my request at booking for a suite upgrade was denied, so at check in I was surprised when the rep said I had been assigned to a Spa Cottage.
 I had no idea there was such a thing.

-We took the elevator to the third floor, and the she led me outside and past the pool.
-This was going to be interesting.
+We took the elevator to the third floor, and then she led me outside and past the pool.
+My curiosity about this room was deepening.

 Grand Hyatt Spa Cottage

 There are six cottages grouped at the far end of the pool.

 The cottages are large – 100 square meters.
 Each cottage has four rooms, living room, bedroom, large bathroom and a room for spa treatments.
 I gladly accepted the rep’s offer for an explanatory tour.
 We started with the spa room since it was the part of the cottage I was least familiar with.

 Spa Treatment Room

 The spa room comes with its own massage table and supplies for various spa treatments.

 Even though the cottage was ideal for a private massage from a spa masseuse, I passed because the price was significantly higher than massages that are commonly available in Bangkok although in less luxurious surroundings.